Peter123261/Heart-Disease-Prediction_AI/README.md

-> **"Smarter Health Starts With Smarter Predictions 🧠❤️"**
+> **"Smarter Health Starts With Smarter AI Predictions 🧠❤️"**

 # Heart Disease Prediction Model 🩺🔍

-A complete machine learning pipeline designed to predict the likelihood of heart disease using real-world clinical data.
+A complete classification-based machine learning pipeline designed to predict the likelihood of heart disease using real-world clinical data.
 This project features robust preprocessing, model tuning, evaluation, and deployment using modern tools like Flask and Streamlit.

 ---